anrhouses/importance_qRF/README.md

 ____________________________________________________________________________

 - [] **Step 4**: run the R scripts where
-  - *run_PAWN_RAND_part1.R*  generate randomly distributed samples and compute the CRPS values
+  - *run_PAWN_RAND_part1.R*  generates randomly distributed samples and compute the CRPS values
-  - *run_PAWN_RAND_part2.R*  compute the PAWN sensitivity analysis results from the CRPS values
+  - *run_PAWN_RAND_part2.R*  computes the PAWN sensitivity analysis results from the CRPS values
-  - *run_PAWN_oneCluster_part1.R*  generate SIC samples with one cluster and compute the CRPS values
+  - *run_PAWN_oneCluster_part1.R*  generates SIC samples with one cluster and compute the CRPS values
-  - *run_PAWN_oneCluster_part2.R*  compute the PAWN sensitivity analysis results from the CRPS values
+  - *run_PAWN_oneCluster_part2.R*  computes the PAWN sensitivity analysis results from the CRPS values
-  - *run_PAWN_multiCluster_part1.R*  generate SIC samples with multiple clusters and compute the CRPS values
+  - *run_PAWN_multiCluster_part1.R*  generates SIC samples with multiple clusters and compute the CRPS values
-  - *run_PAWN_multiCluster_part2.R*  compute the PAWN sensitivity analysis results from the CRPS values
+  - *run_PAWN_multiCluster_part2.R*  computes the PAWN sensitivity analysis results from the CRPS values

-At the begining of each script set the parameters:
+At the begining of each script set up the values of experiment's parameters:
 - The choice in the environment variables **CASE0**, either *OCS* or *AGB*
 - Number of iterations: **IT**
 - Number of observations: **NN**